CleverCloud/umami/README.md

 Clone this repository and follow this easy procedure.

 ### 1. Set up the remote database

+💡 _Skip this step if you've already done it_

 Create a PostgreSQL add-on on Clever Cloud and add `POSTGRESQL_ADDON_URI` value in your local `.env` file.